Syllabus for SOC-242

 Juvenile Delinquency is a three-credit online course.
 It consists of four study modules as well as an introductory and a concluding module.
 Modular study assignments include text readings and suggested Web sites.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in four graded online discussion forums as well as an ungraded "Introductions" forum, which occurs during the first week of the semester, take fourteen chapter quizzes, and complete a final project.
+For your formal work in the course, you are required to participate in four graded online discussion forums as well as an ungraded "Introductions" forum, which occurs during the first week of the semester, write three written assignments, take five quizzes, and complete a final project, including both a position paper outline and a position paper.
 See below for more details.

 Consult the Course Calendar for due dates.

 You are required to submit your written assignments and the final project in this course to Turnitin.com, an academic plagiarism prevention site, prior to submitting the project within your course space.
 You will receive immediate written feedback from Turnitin regarding writing style as well as a plagiarism gauge with tips for proper citations.
 You then have the opportunity to edit your assignment with this feedback in mind and resubmit it to Turnitin for additional checking.
 Once you are satisfied with the project, you are required to submit the Turnitin feedback (also known as the originality report) for the final version along with the project itself within the course space.